The Sugar Ant is a hero

 The Sugar Ant that looks after a butterfly

-This is the Sugar Ant (Camponotus sp. nr. terebrans) emerging from its sandy nest at the base of a tree.
-On the tree, also at the entrance to the nest, are the eggs of the Arid Bronze Azure butterfly (Ogyris subterrestris subterrestris).
+This is the Sugar Ant (Camponotus terebrans) emerging from its sandy nest at the base of a tree.
+On the tree, also at the entrance to the nest, are the eggs of the Mallee Bronze Azure butterfly (Ogyris subterrestris).
 The older, hatched eggs are pale in color, whilst the new eggs are much darker.
 This butterfly is endangered and is totally reliant on the Sugar Ant to rear the caterpillars.
 Once the eggs hatch, the ants carry the larvae deep into the nest.
 We’re not completely sure what happens next, but it is possibly something like this:

 Butterfly larva produces amazing-smelling pheromone which convinces the ant to look after it like a queen.
 But butterfly larva is secretly eating the ant babies so it can grow big and strong.
 Ants are completely fooled by the sweet-smelling, but diabolical caterpillar and look after it until it emerges from the ant nest as a beautiful butterfly.
 (1)

-You might remember earlier this year I was horrified to discover that “our” butterfly was 7th on a list of 26 Australian butterflies most likely to go extinct in the next 20 years (2).
+In 2021, I was horrified to discover that “our” butterfly was 7th on a list of 26 Australian butterflies most likely to go extinct in the next 20 years (2).
 I put out a call for any scientists willing to share their knowledge to help us better protect our significant butterfly population.

 One of those to respond was Prof. Alan Anderson.
 Yep, the ant-man and Fellow of the Australian Academy of Science; so much excited squealing when I received that email.